-Provide the Engineer with 7 calendar days notification prior to the start of fabrication unless a longer notification period is specified in the contract.
-Additionally, provide the Engineer with adequate prior notification, as determined at the prefabrication meeting, prior to placement of PCC.
-Inadequate prior notification may result in rejection of the element due to lack of quality assurance verification inspection.
+Furnish the Engineer with a minimum of 7 calendar days notification prior to the start of fabrication unless a longer notification period is specified in the contract.
+Additionally, furnish the Engineer with adequate prior notification, as determined at the prefabrication meeting, prior to placement of PCC.
+Inadequate prior notification may result in rejection of the element due to lack of QA verification inspection.